AndrejsBoja/AndrejsBoja/README.md

 ---

-- 🔭 I’m currently working on couple personal projects
+- 🔭 I’m currently working on Codelex homework- FlightPlanner and couple personal projects
 - 🌱 I’m currently learning .NET and JavaScript
 - 📫 How to reach me: andrejs.boja@gmail.com